Kamil Miazek: Leeds United

+Polish lower divisions

+On 4 August 2021, Miazek returned to Poland and joined IV liga Łódź club Warta Sieradz.
+In his first season with the club, Warta won the Łódź group and earned promotion to the III liga.

+In June 2024, he signed a contract with fellow III liga club Star Starachowice.

+On 31 July 2025, he moved down a division to join Polonia Piotrków Trybunalski.

 International career

 He has been capped for Poland at international level at Poland U19s and had received call-ups to Poland U20 as well as Poland U21s after being called up in May 2018.

 Style of play

 Miazek's goalkeeping style was described by the Yorkshire Evening Post as possessing "good reading of the game" and "willing to play the ball with his feet".